foundersandcoders/our-site-v3/src/forms/apply/index.md

       - British
       - Other
   - id: right-to-work
-    label: Do you have the right to work in the UK?
+    label: If you selected "Other" above, are you able to provide your right to work in the UK?
+    info: |
+      Please see how to prove your [right to work](https://www.gov.uk/prove-right-to-work) for an employer
     type: select
     options:
-      - Yes, I have the right to work in the UK
+      - Yes, I can submit my right to work in the UK
-      - No, I do not have the right to work in the UK
+      - No, I cannot submit my right to work in the UK
   - id: education
     label: What is your educational background?
     type: select